HandMadeSoftwareDevelopment/TerraNecessities/Ideas.md

   Made the same way leather armor is, just instead by using 5 Jute Fibers per "use" Requires Sewing Kit or Makeshift Sewing Kit
 - Cloth
-- Cloth Armor (5 cloth allows you to make armor)
+- Cloth Armor (5 cloth allows you to make armor, requires Sewing Kit or Makeshift Sewing Kit)
 - Leather Backpack (Takes back slot)
 - Jute Fiber Backpack (Takes back slot)
+- Cloth Backpack (Takes back slot)
 ### Tools
 - Log Splitter -
   Allows the user to make lumber, but makes less lumber in comparison to using the saw
 - Makeshift Sewing Kit
+- Sewing Kit
 - Stone Chisel**
   Cannot be used to chisel stone blocks, only meant for Chiseling Table
 ### Misc